Cortexia-CH/image-tagging-doc/tagging-tool.md

   - Please review them to check the tagging is complete.
 Add tags or remove as necessary.
   - If you save these without changes it means that you validate the work from the previous tagging run
 - images with clear visible faces or car number plates should be DELETED ![icon delete image tool](images/tool-delete-image.png)
-- sometimes you can see bottles etc. inside a transparent waste bag.
-In this case only the waste bag needs to be annotated, not the litter inside.

 ## References